-We urged FHA to make a priority of implementing this rule (click here to see the group letter we authored to HUD Secretary Donovan).
+We urged FHA to make a priority of implementing this rule.
 The policy was actually required under the 2005 EISA Act, but FHA had never implemented it!

 There are compelling reasons why other lenders and investors should adopt similar requirements.
 I would argue that mortgage enterprises Fannie Mae and Freddie should implement a similar energy code requirement on new single-family home purchase mortgages.
 Not only because it helps Fannie Mae and Freddie Mac fulfill their important affordable housing mission by reducing the cost of housing, and not only because the policy helps to fulfill the important national goal of cutting pollution from dirty fuels to produce power that is wasted in defective houses, but becasue it is prudent and sensible risk management to raise the quality of the housing stock that secures mortgage loans they purchase.